SAP/data-attribute-recommendation-python-sdk/README.md

 * Enable easy consumption of the Data Attribute Recommendation service
 * Provide convenient higher-level abstraction on top of the service APIs
 * Serve as reference implementation for other programming languages
+* Provide sample notebooks for reference usage of various templates provided by DAR

 ## Release Notes